East of England ambulance chiefs deny 'cuts' safety risk

 EEAST said the changes would be "closely monitored" to ensure patient safety was maintained.

-Unison said the move - part of efficiencies planned to save £50m over five years - would see 31 fewer "night shift" ambulances available in Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.'Scaling down'
+Unison said the move - part of efficiencies planned to save £50m over five years - would see 31 fewer "night shift" ambulances available in Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.

 The Unison spokesman also claimed vacancies at EEAST had been held, with 260 posts removed.